learn-co-students/html-css-html-elements-code-along-html-000/README.md

 ### Backing Up Your Changes

-In Terminal, type `git status` and press return to list any changes that have occured on your files.
+In Terminal, type `git status` and press return to list any changes that have occurred on your files.
 Looks like there were quite a few modified files.
 To stage the files type `git add .` and press return.
-Then commit the changes by typing `git checkout -m "add main pages, text content, image, and links"` and press return.
+Then commit the changes by typing `git commit -am "add main pages, text content, image, and links"` and press return.

 To backup our branch on the remote server we can push it up by typing `git push -u origin main-pages` and press return.
 This will push up this recent commit to your personal Github repository.